 Montana-Dakota Utilities' electric generating facilities use water from rivers, lakes and wells for various processes.
 The majority of water its facilities remove from water bodies is used for non-contact cooling purposes and is discharged back to the water bodies.
 Some facilities have once-through cooling, which requires water to be withdrawn and discharged continuously, and some plants use cooling towers and air-cooled condensers that require periodic withdrawals of water.
-Usually, no chemicals are added to water used for once-through cooling.

 A smaller portion of water is withdrawn from a water body for use in an electric generating facility's condenser, air emissions scrubbing process or in other smaller plant operations.
 Cooling water or process wastewater that is returned to surface waters is discharged in compliance with National Pollutant Discharge Elimination System permit requirements.
-Water withdrawals from the company's ownership in electric generating facilities have been and will continue to be significantly reduced starting in 2021 as Lewis & Clark Station Unit 1 ceased operations on March 31, 2021, and Heskett Station Units 1 and 2 are expected to be retired in early 2022.
-By 2023, as a result of retiring these generating units, water withdrawals are projected to decrease about 97% compared to 2020 levels.
+Water withdrawals from the company's ownership in electric generating facilities were significantly reduced starting in 2021 as the company's remaining wholly owned coal-fired electric generating facilities ceased operations.
+By 2023, water withdrawals are projected to decrease about 98% compared to when the coal-fired electric generating facilities were operating.

-Water Withdrawals (billion liters) 2023 (projected) 2020 2015 2005
+Water Withdrawals (billion liters) 2023 2021 2015 2005

-Consumptive 2.2 2.4 1.8 3.9
+Consumptive 2.2 2.0 1.8 3.9

-Non-Consumptive 0.09 106 112 113.5
+Non-Consumptive 0.1 76.6 112.0 113.5